Ulises-ICM-UPC/UCalib/README.md

 ucalib.CheckGCPs(pathFolderBasisCheck, eCritical, calibrationModel)
 ```

-For each file `<basisImage>cdg.txt`, the GPCs that should be revised or excluded will be reported.
+For each file `<basisImage>cdg.txt`, the GCPs that should be revised or excluded will be reported.

 ## Contact us